 An overview of this chapter’s contents and take-aways can be found here.

-The topic of vector spaces is one of if not the most important background concept for economic mathematics and also a large proportion of applied mathematics in general.
-However, the concepts you need to be familiar with in order to understand vector spaces have little direct value for the mathematical applications you will be concerned with during your Master’s studies.
-Therefore, the discussion to follow is confined to the intuition and gives the most fundamental definitions and results without digging too deep into where they come from.
-A thorough discussion of vector spaces can be found in the companion script, and depending on availability of time, will also feature in the associated class taught in the week before your first semester.
+The topic of vector spaces is one of if not the most important background concepts for economic mathematics and also a large proportion of applied mathematics in general.
+The discussion to follow is confined to the intuition and gives the most fundamental definitions and results without digging too deep into where they come from.
+A thorough discussion of vector spaces can be found in the companion script.

 Let us first develop an intuition for why we need vector spaces.
 Consider two arbitrary real numbers, for instance, and .
 Then, if you are asked to add them, multiply them, or tell the distance between them, you will not have much of a problem.
 However, if you are asked the same questions for the functions given by and , things get tricky.
 What is the sum of two functions?
 How, conceptually, would it make sense to think of a distance between functions?
 Questions like these and many more can be easily addressed once one is familiar with vector spaces.